Speech Link: A SENCO's Guide to Early Language

 Not every speech difficulty can be fixed by a teaching assistant in a school corridor.
 Speech Link is designed to identify learners who need the clinical expertise of an SLT.
 If a child lands in the 'Red' category with certain error types, the system suggests an immediate referral.

-Bishop (date unknown) highlights the need for intervention for DLD.
-Speech Link identifies errors needing support.
-These errors, such as 'vowel errors' or 'initial consonant deletion', persist (Bishop, date unknown).
-They seldom improve without specialist help.
+The CATALISE consensus work highlights the need for intervention for Developmental Language Disorder (Bishop et al., 2016, 2017).
+Speech Link identifies errors that need support.
+Patterns such as 'vowel errors' or 'initial consonant deletion' often continue, and they seldom improve without specialist help.

 Another red flag is a lack of progress after two terms of school-based intervention.
 If the data shows a flat line, the SENCO has the evidence needed to demand an NHS assessment.
 Most SLT services now require this evidence of 'school-based cycles of support' before they will accept a referral.

 SENCOs should also watch for physical signs like a persistent hoarse voice or difficulty swallowing.
-Speech Link focuses on sounds, but the adult conducting the test should note these observations.
+Speech Link focuses on sounds, but the adult conducting the test should record these observations and seek specialist advice where voice, swallowing, hearing or structural concerns are present (RCSLT, 2025).
 Any child who appears to have a structural issue like a cleft palate needs a medical review.

 Once the data is in, the SENCO must move from assessment to action.
 The system provides 'ready-made' packs for various speech sound targets.
 These include games, picture cards, and clear instructions for the person leading the session.